grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 ---
 title: Introduction to Microsoft.Data.SqlClient namespace
 description: Learn about the Microsoft.Data.SqlClient namespace and how it's the preferred way to connect to SQL for .NET applications.
-author: David-Engel
+author: cheenamalhotra
-ms.author: davidengel
+ms.author: cmalhotra
-ms.date: 05/31/2024
+ms.date: 01/09/2025
 ms.service: sql
 ms.subservice: connectivity
 ms.topic: conceptual